 An individual that is responsible for the development of one or more websites.
 A Web Publisher or Developer may also be a Web Portfolio Manager.

-A user is a person who has logged in at least once to WorldSpace Sync.
+A user is a person who has logged in at least once to WorldSpace.
 Users must be members of groups in order to gain access to Projects.

-A group is a set of users; groups are given permission to access Projects, not individual users.
+A group is a set of users; groups are used to give users permission to access Projects.

-This term refers to anyone that is either an Organization Administrator or Project Administrator; or is added to a Project as a member of a Group in WorldSpace Sync.
+This term refers to anyone that is either an Organization Administrator or Project Administrator; or is added to a Project as a member of a Group in WorldSpace.